 Minecraft WorldEdit Pyramid

 Ever wondered how some large-scale Minecraft monuments are built?
-Here’s a time-lapse of a pyramid being built using Minecraft WorldEdit, a program designed to make building massive structures much easier compared to doing everything by hand.
+Here’s a time-lapse of a pyramid being built using Minecraft WorldEdit, one of the best Minecraft mods designed to make building massive structures much easier compared to doing everything by hand.
 This pyramid build took FallenQbuilds just under 18 hours to complete, though we imagine it’ll take a newcomer much longer to build something like this.